ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-01-25-webrtc-real-time-communication.md

 >
 >  Brendan Eich, Mozilla CTO

 Today we will talk about WebRTC: how it works and how we can use it.
 WebRTC is an API project created by the [World Wide Web Consortium](https://en.wikipedia.org/wiki/World_Wide_Web_Consortium) (W3C).
 The project supports browser-to-browser applications for voice calling,video chat, and P2P file sharing without the need for both internal and external plugins.
 We are using WebRTC in one of our current projects.
-The application that we’ve developed creates rooms with many clients with video/audio chat.
+The application that we've developed creates rooms with many clients with video/audio chat.

 [![75ffad9d2bfa22aff07d8460f477ef8f](/static/img/2016/01/75ffad9d2bfa22aff07d8460f477ef8f-300x160.png)](/static/img/2016/01/75ffad9d2bfa22aff07d8460f477ef8f.png)